-Ms. Persky has a B.S.S. degree in speech sciences from Northwestern University and a J.D. from Washington University School of Law.
-We believe Ms. Persky is qualified to serve on our board of directors because of her experience in the industry in which we operate.
+Ms. Halkuff has a B.A. degree in psychology from the University of Connecticut and an M.B.A. from Pennsylvania State University.
+We believe Ms. Halkuff is qualified to serve on our board of directors because of her experience in the industry in which we operate.